basarat/algorithms/src/stack/README.md

 }
 ```

-A common additional operation to add to collection data structures is the `size` as it allows you to safely iterate the elements if required.
+A common additional operation for collection data structures is the `size` as it allows you to safely find out if there are any elements present in the data structure.
 Fortunately JavaScript arrays implement this for us in the form of the length property:

 ```js
   /**